rahulmr/rails_vuejs-3/README.md

-# Rails + Webpack + Vue.js Demon
+# Rails + Webpack + Vue.js + Tailwindcss Demon

-A Basic Ruby on Rails application with Vue (not a frontend)
+A Basic Ruby on Rails application with Vue and Tailwindcss (not a frontend)

 Things you may want to cover: